Seth Godin

 Statewide Peace Officers Association

-William engaged in advocacy, labor relations, lobbying, developed policies and legislation and met with and testified before state legislature and US Congress.
-He established trusted relationships with legislators and officials to work on policies and legislation to improve accountability, diversity and transparency.
+William coordinated government and political affairs, worked with and testified before state legislature and US Congress.
+He established trusted relationships with legislators and officials to develop policies and legislation to improve accountability and transparency.

 Secretary,